PLKI Honor Code FAQ's

 Q: How long does it take for me to receive an update?

-Q: What happens when an employee or other person contacts the PLKI Honor Line?
+Q: What happens when an employee or other person contacts the PLKI Honor Code Line?

-A: If you have a question or need clarification on a matter, you will usually receive an immediate answer, but no more than two business days after your initial contact.
+A: If you have a question or need clarification on a matter, you will receive a prompt response as a follow up, provided that the call is not anonymous.
+If callers wish to remain anonymous, they will not receive a follow up response to their call.
+They have the option to make a follow up call to the PLKI Honor Code hotline to check the status of the investigation into their report.
 If you are calling or writing to report what you believe to be misconduct, a case file will be created and the matter will be thoroughly investigated.

-When you contact the Office of General Counsel or the PLKI Compliance Officer, you will be treated with dignity and respect and your communication will be protected to the greatest extent possible.
+When you contact the PLKI Chief Compliance Officer, you will be treated with dignity and respect and your communication will be protected to the greatest extent possible.

 Q: What do I do if my supervisor ignores my complaint or starts to make things difficult for me after I complain?

 A: If the first person you approach under the Honor Code process is unresponsive or retaliates against you, proceed immediately to the next level of management in your area.
-If for any reason you believe your complaint is not being adequately addressed, you should immediately contact the PLKI Honor Line at 1.800.245.1491 or the PLKI Office of General Counsel at 1.866.PLKI.4410 (232.4410) extension 4645.
+If for any reason you believe your complaint is not being adequately addressed, you should immediately contact the PLKI Honor Line at 1.800.245.1491.

 Q: What typically happens if, as a result of a report, an allegation is substantiated?